bcgov/hsms/src/R/CMHC_HowTo.md

 ---
 ## **New Housing Construction:**
 Associated R Script - Prep_CMHC_New_Construction.R
+This script is designed to run as a function, be sure to look at what the required packages are.
+The function also requires the utils.R file as well as setting the working directory before running.
+The top of the script contains definitions for the arguments as well as an example of how to run the function

 This tool allows you to choose which datasets to download by defining values in a few lists: